Course Outline

 Requirements

-• Fundamental understanding of machine learning principles, including supervised and unsupervised learning techniques
+• A foundational understanding of machine learning principles, including supervised and unsupervised learning methods

 • Proficiency in Python programming, encompassing variables, loops, and functions

-• Prior exposure to data management using libraries such as pandas or NumPy is beneficial but not mandatory
+• Experience with data management using libraries such as pandas or NumPy is beneficial but not mandatory

-• No previous experience with advanced modeling or neural networks is necessary
+• No prior expertise in advanced modeling techniques or neural networks is necessary

 • Data scientists